b-N-I-R-A-V/European-Weather-Predictions/README.md

  <img width="80%" alt="image" src="https://github.com/user-attachments/assets/f309fbe9-b95d-49b9-aff6-8962919c05ff">
 </div>

-I tried pruning the decision tree by increasing the ‘min_samples_split’ parameter.
-I found that that the overall accuracy for the testing data is improved a little but in some cases the accuracy has become worse.
+I tried pruning the decision tree by increasing the min_samples_split parameter.
+I found that the overall accuracy for the testing data improved a little, but in some cases, the accuracy worsened.
 For instance, in the case of Valentia, the pleasant days accuracy was very poor.
 The model predicted it correctly only 70 times out of 132 predictions!
-It might be due to the case that there are more unpleasant days recorded than there are pleasant days recorded.
+This might be because there are more unpleasant days recorded than pleasant days.
 Therefore, I don’t think pruning the decision tree might help.

 ### Multilayer Perceptron Model
-One of the more basic but effective artifical neural network is Multilayer-Perceptron Model.
-This model takes 3 important hyperparameters, number of hidden layers and neurons, maximum iterations, and tolerance level.
-Following is one of the model that I developed to assess its' accuracy:
+One of the more basic but effective artificial neural networks is the Multilayer Perceptron Model.
+This model takes 3 important hyperparameters: the number of hidden layers and neurons, maximum iterations, and tolerance level.
+Following is one of the models that I developed to assess its accuracy:

 ```python
 #Creating an ANN with 3 hidden layers 25 nodes each and 500 iterations